 - com.memsource.web.analytics.data.api (request.date)

 - When creating your indexes, the expression in brackets represent the recommended Time-field name for the given index.
 You can configure any or all the indexes available.

 - Once the indexes are registered, you can start visualizing the data through the Visualize tab.

 - Job index

-- Information about job size (words, pages etc.), about who created jobs, when they were created, filetypes, projects and organizations they belong to.
+- Contains information about job sizes (words, pages etc.), who created the jobs, when they were created, filetypes, projects, and organizations they belong to.

 - Job Part index